Have a question or comment? Connect with me at Julie.firstname.lastname@example.org

 - Am I clear about my own strengths and weaknesses?

 - Will my new role require me to move?
-If it does, where do I start planning?
+If it does, where do I start?

-- Are there certain requirements of certifications or education that I need to fulfill?
+- Are there certain requirements, perhaps certifications or additional education that I need to fulfill?

 If these questions resonate with you, let’s talk.
 The Career Compass Program or Guided Coaching may be just the thing you need to plan and succeed in that new role.